 - any abuse

-Your Child’s Relationship with You and with Your Ex
+Your Child’s Relationship with You and with the Other Parent

-Can you give your child love, affection and guidance?
+Can you and the other parent give your child love, affection and guidance?
 Guidance can mean different things.
 Is your child very young?
 Guidance may mean making good decisions for your child.
 Is your child older?
 Guidance may mean helping your child make good decisions for himself.
 Guidance may also mean setting limits for your child.

 What important relationships does your child have with relatives and other people?
-How are your child’s home, community, and school helping your child?
-How would your child respond if he had to move or change schools?
-How have you and your ex helped your child have good relationships?
+How are your child’s home, community and school helping your child?
+How would your child respond if she had to move or change schools?
+How have you and the other parent helped your child have good relationships?
 How will you help your child keep these relationships in the future?

-- How far it is between where you and your ex live
+- how far it is between where you and the other parent live

 Who Is Your Child’s Primary Caregiver?

-- taking your child to the doctor, school, or lessons
+- taking your child to the doctor, school or other activities

 - protecting your child

+Normally, a parent must be able to provide the child with a safe and stable place to live in order to get custody.
 The court will usually order the parent who doesn’t have custody to pay child support.
+(This is true whether or not the other parent has visitation rights.)
 The child support helps the parent who has custody to keep up a home for the child.

 - getting your child where she needs to be on time and picking her up

-Do you want to learn more about Custody and Visitation?
-Go to our Child Custody and Visitation page.
+Do you want to learn more about custody and visitation?
+Visit our Child Custody and Visitation page.